jonathan-norris/jonathan-norris.github.io/research/_posts/2020-5-5-Publications.md

 date: 2020-5-5
 ---

-Kiessling, Lukas, and Jonathan Norris.
-"The long-run effects of peers on mental health."
-The Economic Journal 133, no. 649 (2023): 281-322.

 **The Long-Run Effects of Peers on Mental Health.** The Economic Journal 133, no. 649 (2023): 281-322. (with **[Lukas Kiessling](https://lukaskiessling.github.io/)**)

 <details>